-to suggestions of the Program Committee let me try to deal explicitly with the question of what work might have influenced our early ideas for FORTRAN, although it is mostly a matter of listing work of which we were then unaware.
+[†] In response to suggestions of the Program Committee, let me try to deal explicitly with the question of what work might have influenced our early ideas for FORTRAN, although it is mostly a matter of listing work of which we were then unaware.
 I have already discussed the work of Laning and Zierler and the A-2 compiler.
-The work of Heinz Rutishauser [1952] is discussed later on.
-Like most of the world (except perhaps Rutishauser and Corrado Böhm--who was the first to describe a compiler in its own language [Böhm 1954]) we were entirely unaware of the work of Konrad Zuse [1959; 1972].
-Zuse's "Plankalkül", which he completed in 1945, was, in some ways, a more elegant and advanced programming language than those that appeared ten and fifteen years later.
+The work of Heinz Rutishauser (1952) is discussed later on.
+Like most of the world [except perhaps Rutishauser and Corrado Böhm-who was the first to describe a compiler in its own language (Böhm, 1954)] we were entirely unaware of the work of Konrad Zuse (1959, 1972).
+Zuse's "Plankalkül", which he completed in 1945, was, in some ways, a more elegant and advanced programming language than those that appeared 10 and 15 years later.

-We were also unaware of the work of Mauchly et al. ("Short Code", 1950), Burks ("Intermediate PL", 1950), Böhm (1951), Glennie ("AUTOCODE", 1952) as discussed in Knuth and Pardo [1977].
-We were aware of but not influenced by the automatic programming efforts which simulated a synthetic computer (e.g., MIT "Summer Session Com-puter", SHACO, DUAL, SPEEDCODING, and the ILLIAC system), since their languages and systems were so different from those of FORTRAN.
-Nor were we influenced by algebraic systems which were designed after our "Preliminary Report" [1954] but which began operation before FORTRAN (e.g., BACAIC [Grems and Porter 1956], IT [Perlis, Smith and Van Zoeren 1957], MATH-MATIC [Ash et al. 1957]).
-Although PACT I [Baker 1956] was not an algebraic compiler, it deserves mention as a significant development designed after the FOR-TRAN language but in operation before FORTRAN, which also did not influence our (End of quasi-footnote.) work.
+We were also unaware of the work of Mauchly et al. ("Short Code," 1950), Burks ("Intermediate PL," 1950), Böhm (1951), Glennie ("AUTOCODE," 1952) as discussed in Knuth and Trabb (1977).
+We were aware of but not influenced by the automatic programming efforts which simulated a synthetic computer (e.g., MIT "Summer Session Computer", SHACO, DUAL, SPEEDCODING, and the ILLIAC system), since their languages and systems were so different from those of FORTRAN.
+Nor were we influenced by algebraic systems which were designed after our "Preliminary Report" (1954) but which began operation before FORTRAN (e.g., BACAIC, Grems and Porter, 1956; IT, Perlis et al., 1957; MATH-MATIC, Ash et al., 1957).
+Although PACT I (Baker, 1956) was not an algebraic compiler, it deserves mention as a significant development designed after the FORTRAN language but in operation before FORTRAN, which also did not influence our work.